European American Chamber of Commerce

 The European American Chamber of Commerce (EACC) is a private, independent, non-political, 501(c)(6) nonprofit organization whose objective is to promote and stimulate transatlantic business development between Europe and the United States.
 The EACC fosters economic development by providing its members with information, resources, and support on matters relating to business activities between Europe and the United States.
-There are currently seven chapters located in Europe and the United States.
+There are currently eight chapters located in Europe and the United States.

 History

 The European American Chamber of Commerce is a network of transatlantic business executives that began in 1926 with the formation of the Paris chapter.
-Initially referred to as the French-American Chamber of Commerce, it became the European-American Chamber of Commerce in 2003.
-The first chapter in the United States was formed in Cincinnati, Ohio, in 2007 followed by the New York City chapter in 2008, the Princeton, New Jersey chapter in 2009 and the Lyon, France chapter in 2013, the Carolinas and Southwest France in 2016.

-The EACC – New York, formed in 2008, was the second chapter in the United States and is part of a growing transatlantic European-American Chamber network in partnership with the EACC France, in Paris, Lyon & Southwest France (offices in Toulouse), EACC Cincinnati, and the EACC Carolinas (located in Greenville, SC).
-The latest European addition to the EACC network is EACCNL, based in Amsterdam, the Netherlands was founded in June 2019, EACC Florida, headquartered in Miami Florida, was founded in February 2020.
-The newest U.S. chapter EACC Texas was founded in May 2021.
+Initially as the French-American Chamber of Commerce, it became the European-American Chamber of Commerce in 2003.
+The first chapter in the United States was formed in Cincinnati, Ohio, in 2007 followed by the New York City chapter in 2008, the Princeton, New Jersey chapter in 2009 and the Lyon, France chapter in 2013, the Carolinas and Southwest France in 2016.The EACCNL, based in Amsterdam, in the Netherlands was founded in June 2019, EACC Florida, headquartered in Miami Florida, was founded in February 2020.
+The EACC Texas was founded in May 2021.